breadboard-ai/breadboard/packages/website/src/docs/happy-path.md

 First, we'll make a copy of a blank board to create a clean slate.
 Make a copy of the file named `src/boards/blank.ts` and give it a name that feels right to you, like `src/boards/fun.ts`.

-In debugger, when we navigate back to the list of boards, we will see two "Blank board" tiles.

-(TODO: screenshot of the debugger with two blank boards)

 To distinguish between the two, we can use the metadata passed to the `serialize` function.
 In our new board file, change the title and description to your liking: